tywalch/electrodb/README.md

 *This library is a work in progress, please submit issues/feedback or reach out on twitter [@tinkertamper](https://twitter.com/tinkertamper)*.

 ------------
-### Try it out for yourself! https://runkit.com/tywalch/electrodb-building-queries
+### TRY IT OUT FOR YOURSELF! https://runkit.com/tywalch/electrodb-building-queries
 ------------

 ## Features